 ACORN’s work started with the three basics: food, energy and money.
 In 2008, the energy work spun-off into a private business, the Acorn Renewable Energy Co-op.

-The ACORN Network incorporated as a non-profit in 2009 and gained 501(c)(3) status.
+ACORN incorporated as a non-profit in 2009 and gained 501(c)(3) status.
 The primary project focus of the ACORN Network has been to promote local food and agriculture.
-The work on money, the third leg of relocalization, has been incubating for a number of years as we research the tools to help catalyze greater investment of local, non-accredited capital flows into the Addison County economy.

 From 2010 - 2012, ACORN employed an AmeriCorps volunteer to serve as its first part-time coordinator to manage network events, outreach and communications.
 This new capacity allowed board members to secure several grants from the High Meadows Fund, the John Merck Fund and the Vermont Department of Agriculture.